open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 `map -> struct -> same map`, because the cycle leaves the converter's normal traversal and recurses inside `fmt`.

-Before calling `fmt`, the converter therefore performs a separate cycle preflight that mirrors the relevant `fmt` traversal rules.
+Before calling `fmt`, the converter therefore performs a separate safety preflight that mirrors the relevant `fmt` traversal rules.
 Nested pointers are terminal addresses, while implementations of `fmt.Formatter`, `fmt.Stringer`, and `error` are terminal method calls.
 Mirroring those rules avoids rejecting values that `fmt` handles without recursion, including types with promoted formatting methods.

-For maps, slices, and arrays, only the repeated edge is replaced.
-When a cycle is found inside a value formatted by `fmt`, the formatted value is replaced as a unit because the converter cannot resume partway through `fmt` while preserving its output rules.
+For maps, slices, and arrays, only the repeated or over-limit edge is replaced, using the corresponding marker.
+When a cycle or depth exhaustion is found inside a value formatted by `fmt`, the formatted value is replaced as a unit because the converter cannot resume partway through `fmt` while preserving its output rules.

 ## Hot-path strategy